fred1n/WordGuessGame/README.md

 # JavaScript Assignment

+### Game Selection Overview

+I selected the Word Guessing game.
+I also went off the example provided which uses bands from the 80's.

+The game starts with the 80's band banner, a left column showing the 80's hangman image and will also be used to display the image of the band identified.
+The right column provides instructions and keeps track of the letters guessed, a countdown of the letters left to guess, and the letters have didn't match and have been guessed.

+The game only accepts letters no #'s so the game only has 80's bands that have no numbers on it.
+If you guess the band, the band image will display on the left of column, the band name will display on the top of the box, a message indicating that you've and to press the restart button to start a new game, and finally you'll get an alert that you've won the game.

+If you lose, you'll get an alert that you've lost and a message on the bottom indicating that you've lost.
+Once you press Ok on the alert, the game will restart automatically.

 ### Overview

 In this assignment, you'll create one of two possible computer games: Word Guess or Psychic.
 These apps will run in the browser, and feature dynamically updated HTML and CSS powered by your JavaScript code.